Econ 102 - Principles of Macroeconomics » Spring 2020 » iVAT Chapter 1

 C. Gain an understanding of how economic variables converge by making the real world more complex, and making predictions based on the insights from the increased complexity.

-D. Gain an understanding of how economic variables interact by making simplifying assumptions, and making predictions based on the insights from the model.
+D. Gain an understanding of how economic variables converge and diverge from one another by making increased complexity an inherent part of the model.

 Question #15